Illinois COVID-19: 1,360 new coronavirus cases, 25 deaths reported

 The governor also warned that if there is a spike in COVID-19 cases, he will not hesitate to re-impose restrictions as he did on the Metro East area.

-At his press conference Wednesday afternoon, Pritzker said he and faith leaders would hold a virtual memorial service for those who have died from COVID-19.
-The service would take place Thursday at 6:30 p.m.
+Pritzker joined faith leaders Thursday to hold a virtual memorial service for those who have died from COVID-19.